top of page

 V.6 reminds us that we all share in the Body of Christ and we share our afflictions and consolations, as well.
 (Please read I Cor.
 12:26.)
 It is therefore, the responsibility of every believer to purposely seek to be a comfort to those in need, bearing in mind that sometimes silent fellowship is best while the Holy Spirit ministers to the heart.
 If we are prayerful and loving, the Lord will give His guidance in the best way to comfort.

-V.7 Goes on to explain that as part of the Body of Christ, we will share in the sufferings as well as, the consolation.
+V.7 goes on to explain that as part of the Body of Christ, we will share in the sufferings as well as, the consolation.
 Miraculously, just as our own bodies feel the pain and suffering of one part, and the entire body benefits from the relief; so, we all take on the suffering of our fellow believers and are blessed by their consolation in the Lord.
 What an amazing God we have!

 There are times when are grief is so great that we need the Lord’s enduring comfort.
 We can trust that our gracious and merciful Lord never does anything in half-measures.
 Psalm 37:5-7 gives us instruction on enduring grief over time.
 Please read this passage aloud with your group.